timiskhakov/timiskhakov.github.io/_posts/2022-12-21-trees-and-tribulations.md

 }
 ```

 This block of code may seem intimidating at first, but it is a straightforward implementation of the algorithm we discussed in the previous section.
-Here's a summary of what it does:
+Let's walkthrough its main parts:

 1. We start by saving a reference to the source string `text` as a `ReadOnlyMemory<char>`.
 We actually need a `Span<char>`, but due to the stack-only nature of `Span<T>`, which introduces certain limitations, we have to use `ReadOnlyMemory<char>` instead.
 Essentially, it's a wrapper around a `Span<char>` that helps mitigate some of the limitations, so we can use it as a class member.
-2. Next, we initialize the variables that we will need later: `root`, `activePoint`, and `remainder`.
-Note that we initialize the root with `-1` because it doesn't hold any valuable information and only serves as a reference point.
+2. Next, we initialize familiar variables that we will need later: `root`, `activePoint`, and `remainder`.
+Note that we initialize the root with `-1`s because it doesn't hold any valuable information and only serves as a reference point.
 3. We start the algorithm by going through each character of `text` one by one.
-For each character, we define a `needSuffixLink` variable and set it to `0` by default, and increment the `remainder`.
+For each character, we define a `needSuffixLink` variable setting it to `0` by default, and increment the `remainder`.
-4. In the `while` loop, we go over the suffixes we need to add at each step, as the remainder tells us how many we have left.
+4. In the `while` loop, we go over the suffixes we need to add at each step, as the `remainder` tells us how many we have left.
 5. In the first `if` statement, we check the current length of the active point: if it's `0`, we save the current character's position as the active edge.
 Since we can exit the loop early, we might need the current step for calculating the positions of the suffixes correctly.
 6. In the second `if` statement, we check if we have an edge that starts with the first character of the suffix.
 If not, we create a leaf and check if the active node needs a suffix link.
 7. However, if the edge does start with the first character of the suffix, we have to perform a few actions: